davorpa/davorpa/README.md

 I am David, a passionate about programming and coding with headquarters in Spain.
 I have technical skills in frontend but either in backend.
 It's a difficult task to decide which of both are the most I like!

 Strong logic techskills on Java and Javascript programming languages.
-Currently focusing on cleancode, software patterns, and learn algorithms or emergent languages like Python and Go.
-Also interested on privacy and web accesibility (WCAG - WAI-ARIA).
+Currently focusing on cleancode, software patterns and, learn algorithms or emergent languages like Python and Go.
+Also interested on privacy, web accesibility (WCAG - WAI-ARIA) and software authoring attribution.

+An open-source enthusiast / mantainer: collaborate in FOOS projects improves learning a lot.
+I love how knowledge sharing and collaboration flows through open-source.

-It is a pleasure can share my solid knowledge in this topics with the great developers community we are.
+It is a pleasure give back a solid knowledges in this topics with the great developers community we are.
 So, don't be affraid about make me any question.

-PRs always welcome :hugs:.
+Learn.
+Code.
+Enjoy.
+Repeat :recycle::rocket:.
+Open-minded :wink:, PRs always welcome :hugs:.

 ## :chart_with_upwards_trend: Account Stats